peterhaldbaek/mt-latlon/README.md

 Usage
 -----

-The module exposes the LatLon class.
+The module exposes the LatLon class which represents a point on the Earth's surface.
 With this class you can create LatLon objects on which you can perform various operations.

     var LatLon = require('mt-latlon');
     var point = new LatLon(51.5136, -0.0983);